ofpinewood/http-exceptions/docs/Opw.HttpExceptions.AspNetCore.md

 ```

 ### Custom ExceptionMappers
-Gets or sets the ExceptionMapper collection that will be used during mapping.
-You can verride and/or add ExceptionMappers for specific exception types.
+Set the ExceptionMapper collection that will be used during mapping.
+You can override and/or add ExceptionMappers for specific exception types.
 The ExceptionMappers are called in order so make sure you add them in the right order.

 By default there is one ExceptionMapper configured, that ExceptionMapper catches all exceptions.